-Scottish soprano Isla MacEwan is a versatile lyric-soprano currently studying for a Master of Arts degree on scholarship at the Royal Academy of Music under Alex Ashworth.
-Isla began her vocal training at the Royal Conservatoire of Scotland Junior Department before graduating with first class honours from the Royal Northern College of Music.
+Scottish soprano, Isla MacEwan, recently completed a Master of Arts in Performance with distinction at the Royal Academy of Music where she studied on scholarship with Alex Ashworth, James Baillieu and Matthew Fletcher.
+Isla began her vocal training at the Royal Conservatoire of Scotland Junior Department before graduating with First Class Honours from the Royal Northern College of Music.

-On the opera stage, Isla has sung under the baton of Vasily Petrenko in a production of Falstaff with the Liverpool Philharmonic Orchestra in collaboration with the European Opera Centre.
-She has also sung the roles of First and Second Witch in Dido and Aeneas with Royal Academy Opera and Hurn Court Opera, Susanna in an English translation of The Marriage of Figaro with Flatpack Opera, the Governess in The Turn of the Screw with Leeds Youth Opera and the Apparition in Macbeth with Dorset Opera.
+On the opera stage, Isla has recently covered the role of Musetta with Nevill Holt Opera whilst singing in the chorus for their production of La Bohème.
+Solo roles include First and Second Witch Dido and Aeneas with Royal Academy Opera and Hurn Court Opera, Susanna and Barbarina The Marriage of Figaro with Flatpack Opera and Governess The Turn of the Screw with Leeds Youth Opera.

 Isla is generously supported by the Baird Trust and the Nan Copeland Award.